Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/README.md

 - Lateral Surfaces: These surfaces are maintained at a constant temperature using a cooling system, which acts like the valley at the bottom of the hill, continuously drawing the heat away and ensuring effective heat dissipation.

-- Crystal Axis: The axis is treated as an isolated boundary (Figure 6) because it is the point where temperatures are highest, and heat cannot move upward or inward, just as the ball cannot climb back up the hill.
+- Crystal Axis: The axis is treated as an insulated boundary (Figure 6) because it is the point where temperatures are highest, and heat cannot move upward or inward, just as the ball cannot climb back up the hill.

 This boundary setup ensures that heat always flows from the hotter crystal axis to the cooler lateral surfaces, which is essential for accurately modeling the heat distribution within the crystal.
 Properly managing this flow of heat helps optimize the crystal’s SHG performance and prevents thermal disruptions.